HelmchenLabSoftware/Centripetal_propagation_astrocytes/README.md

 - Centripetal propagation requires neuromodulation as control factor.
 Centripetal propagation will normally not be observed under anesthesia or in slices.

-- We do not know whether astrocytes other brain regions other than hippocampus and cortex will also exhibit centripetal propagation.
+- We do not know whether astrocytes in brain regions other than hippocampus and cortex will also exhibit centripetal propagation.

 ### How to cite this work